 The NVDH was created on September 13, 1994, when President Clinton signed the Violence Against Women Act(VAWA).
 The hotline took its first call two years later, on February 21, 1996.
 Seven years later, on August 2, 2003, they took their one-millionth call.
-In October 2005, the hotline ended a campaign that raises $2.7 million to improve their technological capacity.
-The result of this work meant that more calls could be answered, and more assistanceis given to those in need.
+In October 2005, the hotline ended a campaign that raises $2.7 million to improve its technological capacity.
+The result of this work meant that more calls could be answered, and more assistance is given to those in need.

 Importance Of The Domestic Violence Hotline

-The NDVH plays a crucial role in helping victims of domestic violence access important resources, such as legal resources, children's services/parenting, mental health and counseling, statewide hotlines, and national resources, says their 2016 Impact Report.
+The NDVH plays a crucial role in helping individuals experiencing domestic violence access important resources, such as legal resources, children's services/parenting, mental health and counseling, statewide hotlines, and national resources, says their 2016 Impact Report.
 The report also shows that children were involved in over 64,500 cases of abuse in 2016; one more reason why the NDVH's work is so important.